Purpose of Study

 - understand and explore how music is created, produced and communicated, including through the inter-related dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notation

-We aim to teach exciting, interactive music lessons by bringing together great music, modern teaching methods and the latest educational technology.
+Here at Brentnall we aim to teach exciting and interactive music lessons by bringing together great music from all musical periods and using modern teaching methods to ensure the success of our pupils.

 Children also enjoy whole-class instrumental tuition through the MAPAS Wider Opportunities programme.
 They develop their performance skills throughout the year by performing for a range of audiences and at concert halls including the Lowry Theatre and at the Bridgewater Hall with the world-class Halle Orchestra.

-We have a wonderful School Choir for children in Year 4 to Year 6.
-They rehearse every week with Miss Wills and Miss Stephens and the highlight of the year is their participation in the Young Voices Concert with thousands of local school children at the Manchester Arena.
+We have a fantastic school choir for children of all ages which practises every week with Miss Wills.
+The highlight of the year is their participation in the Young Voices Concert with thousands of local school children at the Manchester Arena.

-Singing Assembly for all children from Reception to Year 6 takes place every week in school and we learn to appreciate a wide range of musical artists and genres.
+Singing assembly is held each week for all children from year 1 to year 6 where we learn to appreciate a wide range of musical artist and genres.

-Click on the link below to see an overview of our Music curriculum.
+Please click on the links below to see an overview of our music curriculum.